adnammit/media-client/README.md

 # MEDIA CLIENT

 Client that sits on the Media Service and Media Database.
-Uses Vue3, Vite, Pinia, Vuetify 3 beta, TS and Auth0
+Uses Vue3, Vite, Pinia, Vuetify 3, TS and Auth0

 ## Quickstart